 Learn to say no. Paulo Coelho said, “When you say yes to others, make sure you are not saying no to yourself.”
 Generosity is a valuable way to improve our happiness, but when we over-give we not only harm ourselves, but we also reduce the quality of what we have to give.
 Being willing and able to say no creates an important boundary around our precious time and energy.
 People will respect you more for it and your self-respect will improve too.

-As part of my series about “developments in the travel industry over the next five years”, I had the pleasure of interviewing Olga Bortnikova.
+As a part of my series about “5 Lifestyle Tweaks That Will Dramatically Improve One’s Wellbeing”, I had the pleasure of interviewing Felicity Pryke.

 Can you share the most interesting story that happened to you since you started your career?

 Dare I mention the pandemic?
 I only qualified in January 2020 and I’ll be honest, I was struggling to find a decent place to hire for a yoga class.
 Adding on advertising, leafleting, then turning up to no students and trudging home knowing I’d have to pay the hall hire regardless — it was quite demoralising.
 For me Covid-19 was liberating.
 I was one of the first of my peers to attempt teaching online and it has now become a really obvious way to teach yoga.

 Can you share a story with us about the most humorous mistake you made when you were first starting?
 What lesson or take-away did you learn from that?